Case: Windows 10 Bootable USB not working

 I'v tried changing boot order, or manually selecting USB with no positive result.
 It seems like it's not even recognizing it (it's not showing the USB's name in the boot menu)."

 If you happen to encounter this situation or similar, you could stay for a while to learn more about Windows 10 bootable USB not working and then fix the error with given solutions.
-Also, you can choose to replace the corrupted or damaged bootable USB with a different way.
+Also, you can choose to replace the corrupted or damaged bootable USB with an easier way.
 Please click the anchor text to get what you want quickly.

 Why Windows 10 bootable USB not working?

-Windows 10 bootable USB not working may be caused by wrong boot mode, just change it to right one.
-Most of the old computer models supports Legacy BIOS while the modern computer like Windows 8/10 uses UEFI boot mode.
-Also, it's probably a problem of file system issue.
-Usually, BIOS boot mode requires NTFS file system while UEFI(CSM disabled) is FAT32.
-Also, there are other closely related situations about this issue.
+Windows 10 bootable USB not working may be caused by wrong boot mode or file system.
+Specifically speaking, most of the old computer models supports Legacy BIOS while the modern computer like Windows 8/10 uses UEFI boot mode.
+And usually, BIOS boot mode requires NTFS file system while UEFI(CSM disabled) requires FAT32.

 Bootable USB is not detected as a boot device.
 This means your USB stick is either corrupted or unbootable itself, or USB boot is not supported on the computer.